FurkanBulbul/furkanbulbul/README.md

-📫 I'm Furkan, I am computer engineer.
+📫 I'm Furkan, I am computer engineer

-😄 I work in the field of software development and test automation and follow the developments in the field of software.
+😄 I work in the field of software development and test automation and follow the developments in the field of software

 ⚡ Test Automation Experience: Web Testing and Automation ,Mobil Testing and Automation, API Testing and Automation